ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Git Status](../../images/1-gitstatus.png)

 You will see that you are already on a branch called "main".
-And that this branch is up-to-date with "origin/main" and has nothign to commit.
+And that this branch is up-to-date with "origin/main" and has nothing to commit.

+!!! note
+    The "main" branch used to automatically be called the "master" branch.
+This change was relatively recent, so all of your GitHub repositories may not reflect this yet.
+See instructions to change your branch name at [Github's Branch Renaming documentation](https://github.com/github/renaming).

 Now check the status of your remote repository with